 Chemotherapy administered after surgery is called adjuvant therapy.
 Adjuvant therapy is used to destroy any cancer cells that may not have been removed during surgery, even if they’re not detectable.

-Studies have found that people who receive the chemotherapy drugs gemcitabine (Gemzar) or 5-fluorouracil (Tolak, Fluoroplex, Efudex) after surgery have an improved overall survival rate of 6 months, compared with people who only have surgery.
-Newer studies are examining the potential benefits of using a combination of chemotherapy drugs.
+Studies have found that people who receive the chemotherapy drugs gemcitabine (Gemzar) or 5-fluorouracil (Tolak, Fluoroplex, Efudex) after surgery have an improved overall survival rate of

 Chemotherapy for late-stage pancreatic cancer